Unified Gaussian Primitives for Scene Representation and Rendering: Scene Traversal and Rendering Operations

 Then, we sample the $j$-th primitive in $M$ proportional to $I_j(t_{\mathrm{prev}}, t_u)$.
 The disambiguation step is not always required for every sampling operation, as it may have already finished before visiting any ambiguous primitive.
 In fact, it is required at most once for each sampling operation.

 In the full sampling algorithm, a ray traverses the scene using the kd-tree to prune non-intersecting primitives while keeping track of the accumulated CDF.
 At each interior node, we recursively visit its front and back children.
 This establishes an implicit front-to-back order without explicit sorting, which is necessary even if our free-flight PDF is order-independent because we need to avoid tracing behind $t_{\mathrm{sat}}$.
 At each leaf node, there are several possible cases: \begin{enumerate}[leftmargin=*] \item There is only one primitive.
 In this case, it does not matter whether it is ambiguous or not, and we simply perform per-primitive CDF accumulation. \item There are multiple non-ambiguous primitives.
 We perform per-primitive CDF accumulation for each primitive. \item There are multiple ambiguous primitives.
 We need to perform a disambiguation step. \end{enumerate} Case (3) can be further optimized by partitioning the leaf node into sub-node segments that consist of different subsets of the primitives in the node, as illustrated in \autoref{fig:sample_ff_linesweep}.
 We can then repeat the above classification on a per-segment level and only an ambiguous segment requires a disambiguation step.
 This further simplifies the convergence of ray sampling.
-The partition uses the Bentley-Ottmann line sweeping algorithm \citep{o1998computational}.
+Here, our strategy depends on the implementation platform.
+In our CPU implementation, the partition uses the Bentley-Ottmann line sweeping algorithm \citep{o1998computational}.
+In our GPU implementation, however, we switch to a simpler binning strategy by partitioning the ray-node intersection interval into a fixed number of bins to avoid dynamic memory allocation.
+Please refer to \autoref{table:fwd_timings} for performance measurements on different platforms.

 We provide pseudocode for our free-flight distribution sampling in \autoref{list:sample_free_flight}.
 The algorithm only requires 2 random numbers and is thus friendly to stratification. \autoref{fig:random_scene_sample} validates the convergence of rendering using the algorithm.